diana-moreno/calculator/README.md

 In this project I made a functional calculator.<br>The purpose was to practice with the mix of CSS, HTML, logic Javascript and mouse and keyboard events.

-Features:
+**Features:**
 - Allows to operate with nested parentheses expressions.
-- Allows do and undo movements.
+- There's a button to delete the last character introduced.
-- Allows reset and start new calculations.
+- Includes reset button to start new calculations.
 - It's able to acummulate values for the next operation.
 - If the expression is malformed, shows a message.
 - If the expression is too long, the font size is reduced to fit in display.